A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

 #6: Listen to Your Body

-Finally, and most importantly, it’s crucial to listen to your body.
+Finally, and most importantly, listening to your body is crucial.

-Training for a marathon in 8 weeks is extremely demanding on your body.
+Training for a marathon in 8 weeks is extremely demanding.
 Pay attention to excessive soreness or recurring or lingering areas of discomfort, and heed warning signs by taking extra rest days, as necessary.

 It’s more important to take care of your body than to hit every single workout in this accelerated marathon training plan as written.